-- Gather views and aspirations of your child

-- Listen to any concerns you may have

-- Plan any additional support your child may need.

-- Discuss any referrals to outside professionals to support your child.

-- Consider starting a My Plan.
+- Gather views and aspirations of your child - Listen to any concerns you may have - Plan any additional support your child may need. - Discuss any referrals to outside professionals to support your child. - Consider starting a Learning Plan, also known as an Individual Education Plan.